Last Updated on January 29, 2024 by Carrie Stephens

 The worst swings for a parrot’s cage provoke anxiety surrounding safety.

 Where To Put A Swing in a Birdcage

 A swing should be hung in the middle of a parrot’s cage, allowing freedom of movement without bumping into the cage bars, perches, or any toys, decorations, water bottles, or food dishes.

 Position the swing at a height level with at least one perch or just above or below.
 This will enable the parrot to leap directly from a perch to its swing and vice versa.

-While most parrots like a swing in their cage, every bird is unique.
-There are no guarantees that a parrot will be interested in swinging, whether in or out of its cage.
+While most parrots like swings in their cages, every bird is unique.
+There’s no guarantee that a parrot will be interested in swinging, whether in or out of its cage.

 Give the bird time to adjust to a swing.
 Parrots are neophobic, meaning they fear new objects or people.

 If a swing unexpectedly appears in a parrot’s cage while it exercises and explores the home, it may instantly grow fearful and suspicious of this new addition.

 Involve the swing in interactive play with the parrot.
 Encourage the bird to fetch items tossed through a ring swing or push the parrot if it clambers onto a simple swing.

 Offer praise as it plays so the parrot realizes the swing is a source of fun and pleasure.